Last updated on .

 Kuruçeşme Park

-Along the shore of the Bosporus is Kuruçeşme Park (Kuruçeşme Parkı).
+Along the shore of the Bosporus in the heart of the neighborhood is Kuruçeşme Park (Kuruçeşme Parkı).
 It’s a relaxing place to spend some time, with benches, a playground, and fantastic views of the Bosporus.
 There are often beautiful yachts moored along the park, and some of them are available for hire.

 Galatasaray Island